Hot hotel openings in 2020

 Six Senses New York

-Six Senses debuts in North America in 2020 within a two-tower property located between the Hudson River and The High Line.
+Six Senses debuts in North America this year with what’s set to be the most buzzed about American hotel openings in 2020.
+The property will be set within a two-tower property located between the Hudson River and The High Line.

 The urban hotel is a step away from the brand’s usual resort-based offerings.
 “The project is an exciting contrast to the typical Six Senses locations, where we operate resorts in settings with azure waters, UNESCO heritage listings and lush rainforests,” agreed chief executive officer, Neil Jacobs.